How to Format a Short Story Manuscript, with Examples (2021)

-Below are the basic formatting settings you need to apply to your manuscript:
+Below are the basic formatting rules you need to apply to your short story manuscript:

-Align to the left hand side only; the right hand side should remain jagged.
+Align to the left; the right-hand side should remain ragged.

-Use twelve point Courier in black type only.
-Times New Roman and Arial fonts may also be acceptable—check the submission guidelines of the magazine or anthology.
+Use 12 point Times New Roman for the entire manuscript.
+Courier and Arial fonts may also be acceptable—check the submission guidelines of the magazine or anthology.

 Lines should be double spaced with no extra spaces between paragraphs.

-Indicate scene breaks by inserting a blank line and centering the hash sign (#) in the center of that line.
+Indicate scene breaks with a blank line, and center a hash mark (#) in the center of that line.

-Center a hash sign # one double-spaced blank line down at the end of the manuscript.
+After the last line in the manuscript, center a hash mark (#) one blank line after the end.
 Or simply write The End.
-This assures the reader that no pages are accidentally missing.
+This assures the editor that no pages are accidentally missing.

-If you’ve followed all these steps, you should now have your manuscript formatted to the industry standard!
-Below you’ll see an example that shows what your manuscript should look like when formatted using the steps above.
+If you’ve followed all these steps, you should now have your short story manuscript formatted to the industry standard!

 An example of a well-formatted short story manuscript